 Since he’s left the White House, Scaramucci has been quite active on social media – including tweeting some vaguely self-deprecating images.

 On Aug.
-4, Scaramucci tweeted a cartoon depicting a cartoonist banging his head against the wall as he’s frustrated that Trump seems to be firing “White House misfits” at a rapid pace.
+4, Scaramucci tweeted a cartoon depicting a cartoonist banging his head against the wall in frustration as Trump seems to fire “White House misfits” at a rapid pace.
 A computer screen in the cartoon reads, “New flash!
 Mooch out!!” – invoking Scaramucci’s common nick name, “The Mooch.”

 On Aug.
 22, he tweeted an image of a t-shirt that reads, “I was communications director for 10 days and all I got was this lousy shirt.”

 Scaramucci is expected to speak at a Liberty University convocation in November.

 He has also appeared on a variety of talk shows, including “The View” and Stephen Colbert’s “Late Show.”

 Trump’s former national security adviser is no longer part of the White House, but he still remains under multiple investigations for his dealings with foreign governments, particularly Russia, during the presidential campaign.